Duet Night Abyss - Immersive Theatre Guide

 The first 10 Secret Letters for the Weapon are 75 Ticket Stubs each, so you need 1000 for Yum-Yum Milk plus 750 for 10 Secret Letters = 1750 Ticket Stubs total.

-If you can clear four stages of Featured Repertoire Act 3, you will get 1900 Ticket Stubs total.
+If you can clear Featured Repertoire Act 3 Trial 4, you will get 1900 Ticket Stubs total.

 To get every Secret Letter for the Featured Weapon requires 1000 Ticket Stubs reserved for Yum-Yum Milk + 750 Ticket Stubs for the first ten Secret Letters + 3000 Ticket Stubs for the last twenty Secret Letters = 4750 Ticket Stubs.
 To do this you will need to clear Act 36 of Immortal Repertoire, and that can be pretty daunting especially if this is your first Theatre Season.
 Be prepared for some grind although full sets of Amplified Gold Wedges might not yet be necessary.
 Introns for characters and Smelting for Weapons will also be useful.